Piano Scales, Intervals and Modes

 Frequently Asked Questions

 Yes, learning your music scales is a very important part of being a musician.
-Scales are the groups of notes that sound good together and form the basis of most songs.
+These are the groups of notes that sound good together and form the basis of most songs.
 Songs are written in a specific “key” which corresponds to a scale.
 Chords are also built off of notes in a scale and form the basis of harmony.
-Knowing scales also allows you to improvise, solo and write beautiful melodies.
+Knowing these patterns also allows you to improvise, solo and write beautiful melodies.

 Scales are used for a variety of things in music – from soloing and improvising, to building harmony through chords and chord progressions and to write melodies for voice and instruments.

-There are 24 major and minor scales, but those aren’t the only types of scales there are in music.
-There are also different scales from different parts of the world, as well as things like the pentatonic scales, blues scale and more.
+There are 24 major and minor scales, but those aren’t the only types that there are in music.
+There are also different varieties from different parts of the world, as well as things like the pentatonic, blues and other types.
 There are also scale variations which are called modes.

 Piano scales work on the basis of different interval patterns across the keyboard.
 All major scales, for example, follow the same pattern of intervals no matter which key you start on.
-The same is true for other scales.
+The same is true for others as well.
 The patterns are built using a series of half-steps and whole-steps across the keyboard.
-Different patterns represent different types of scales.
+Different patterns represent the different types.

 If you’re a beginner, it’s best to start by memorizing the main major and minor scales in music theory.
 There are 12 notes on the keyboard, and each of those notes has a corresponding major and minor scale you can learn.
-If you prefer to learn and play happier sounding music, start with major scales.
-If you prefer more melancholic music go for the minor scales first.
+If you prefer to learn and play happier sounding music, start with majors.
+If you prefer more melancholic music go for the minors first.

 You learn piano modes using similar methods to learning your scales.
 The best way, really, is to memorize the patterns (half step/whole step) each mode uses, so you can build them on-the-fly when you need to.